MolBIFFM/diana/README.md

 ]
 ```
 The conversion that a measurement range refers to.
 It defaults to the binary
-logarithm of a measurement for `null` but can be set to `"ratio"`,
+logarithm of a measurement for `null` but can be set to `"log10"`,
-`"percentile"`, `"quantile"` or `"standard score"`, computed with respect to the
+`"percentile"`, `"quantile"`, `"ratio"` or `"standard score"`, computed with
-distribution of a particular modification at a particular time of measurement
+respect to the distribution of a particular modification at a particular time of
-across the protein-protein interaction network.
+measurement across the protein-protein interaction network if applicable.

 ```json
 [